-Under its membership agreement with FINRA, the Company maintains subaccounts pursuant to an omnibus arrangement with a clearing firm.
-The Company also transmits block trade and other orders placed by its affiliated investment adviser, Acorns Advisers, LLC ("Advisers").
+Under its membership agreement with FINRA, the Company maintains subaccounts pursuant to an omnibus arrangement with a two clearing firms.
+The Company provides custodial services to the retail advisory customers of its affiliated investment adviser, Acorns Advisers, LLC ("Advisers").
 The Company is subject to the requirements of Customer Protection Rule 15c3-3 ("Rule 15c3-3") and Net Capital Rule 15c3-1 ("Rule 15c3-1") under the Securities Exchange Act of 1934.

-The Company is a wholly-owned subsidiary of Acorns Grow Incorporated (the "Parent").
 The Company operates in one segment, based on similarities in economic characteristic between its operations, the common nature of its services and the regulatory environment under which it operates.